 - Sprinkle the finished lemon bars with a light layer of powdered sugar.

-How-To Video
+Step-by-Step Video

-Other Tips & Tricks
+Helpful Tips & Tricks

-- Before cutting the lemon cream cheese bars, allow them to cool in the fridge for a few hours.
+- Before cutting the lemon bars, allow them to cool in the fridge for a few hours.
 Use a sharp knife to make the bars' edges smooth.
 Fill a bowl with warm water and dunk your sharp knife in the water before cutting each bar.
 I prefer to chill my bars before cutting so those edges are neat.

 - Make sure you don't bake too long.
 Over-cooking will dry out that luscious creamy cheesecake layer - nobody wants that.
 These should be pulled when the top just starts to brown.

 Making this recipe?
 I'd love to see it!
 Make sure to tag me on social media 📸 with your results (@lambertslately).
-I'd also love it if you gave this recipe a rating ⭐️ and a comment to help other people find it.
+I'd also love it if you gave this recipe a rating ⭐️ and a comment 💭 to help other people find it.

-Lemon Cream Cheese Bars
+Lemon Chess Bars

 Ingredients